 Michael K. Walsh started his full-time tin shop business in 1987, specializing in 18th-Century-style lighting.
 He has been mostly self-taught, although he received instruction from Phil Kelly of Landis Valley Village & Farm Museum in Lancaster, Pennsylvania, as well as helpful tips and hard-to-find tools from other professional tinners including Michael Terragna, Dan Thomas, the late Richard Harris, James Glynn, and Jerry Martin.
 Tinsmiths are willing to share and help each other.

 In the late 1990s Walsh began attending 18th-Century events.
 Home lighting will always be his second love, (after his wife, Deborah, of 42 years), but tinware was making its first appearance on his shelves.
 The couple participates at several market fairs selling a wide variety of candle lanterns, tankards, wash pans, corn boilers, and more.

-All new web subscriptions will start with the December 2016 issue.
-Call us at 800-446-1696 if you have other subscription requirements.
+All new web subscriptions will start with the December 2021 issue.
+Please email us at email@example.com if you have other subscription requirements.